Professor Nazeer Ahmed

 The Hajj is a concrete demonstration of Allahu Akbar (Allah is greater).
 The pristine relationship between the human and Allah is one of ‘Abd and ‘Abid (one who worships and the One Who is worshiped, or, the servant and One Who is served).
 This relationship is infinitely and immeasurably greater than every other relationship.
 It is more basic than the relationship with one’s family, friends and community.
 By leaving behind all of these for the sake of Allah, a Muslim gives a positive, concrete demonstration of Takbir.

 To undertake the Hajj is to reassert the Divine Unity as has been done from that pristine moment when the consciousness of that Unity was bestowed upon man.
-To undertake the Hajj is to transcend one’s time and reach out for that time when the Supreme Law, “There is no Allah but He” was revealed to man.
+To undertake the Hajj is to transcend one’s time and reach out for that time when the Supreme Law, “There is no god but God” (there is no reality but the Reality) was revealed to man.
 To undertake the Hajj is to renew the surrender (of the Self) to the Creator as was done by the First Man, Adam.

 The ceremonies of the Hajj did not start with Muhammed (pbuh) although they were perfected by him.
 The ceremonies of Hajj go back to that moment when the First Man declared: “You are my Lord and I will worship none but You.”
 And for this worship Allah favored him with the knowledge to build a house of worship.